The science behind how we learn and ways to enhance learning in babies

 Fatty acids are structural components of myelin.
 Both prenatal and postnatal fatty acid deficiency reduces the amount and alters the composition of myelin.
 Get adequate DHA and fatty acids for better neuron creation and synapse formation.

 Iron plays a role in myelin synthesis.
-Even marginal iron deficiency during prenatal and early postnatal development decreases myelin synthesis and alters myelin composition, which is not corrected with iron repletion.
+Even marginal iron deficiency during prenatal and early postnatal development decreases myelin synthesis.
+It alters myelin composition, which is not corrected with iron repletion.

 Iodine deficiency in the mother can cause problems.
-It affects neuron creation, synapse formation and myelination.
-It also affects the baby postnatal due to its deficiency in breast milk.
-Iodine deficiency in the mother can cause problems.
-It affects fetal neurogenesis, migration, synaptogenesis, and myelination.
+It affects neuron creation, synapse formation, and myelination.
 It also affects the baby postnatal due to its deficiency in breast milk.

 Lack of zinc can impact neuron formation, migration, and generation of synapses.
 It can reduce the risk of preterm birth when taken as a supplement.

-Choline is important for the early development of the nervous system.
+Choline is essential for the early development of the nervous system.

 B Vitamins and Folic Acid